collocations.org

 Pulling up all the plants will disturb the natural balance of the pond.

-There is an even gender balance amongst staff and students (= equal numbers of men and women).
+There is an even gender balance among staff and students.

 We need to strike a balance between these conflicting interests.